 - Name: What should the category be called?
 This is referenced when you categorize a transaction, and in your Profit and Loss Statement Report. - Type: Is this category used for income or expense?
 You'll need to choose one or the other.
 If you have a category name that might be both, you'll create separate income and expense categories for it.
-For example, if you has something like equipment or machine rentals, you might need an income category to track the money you make renting your equipment out to neighbors, and an expense category to track what you pay to rent equipment you need. - Accounting Code: This is an internal field for your tracking of this category.
+For example, if you had something like equipment or machine rentals, you might need an income category to track the money you make renting your equipment out to neighbors, and an expense category to track what you pay to rent equipment you need. - Accounting Code: This is an internal field for your tracking of this category.
 It does not get shown on your Profit and Loss Statement nor your Tax Summary; this is for your own accounting to match with an internal code you might currently use in your business operations. - Parent: You won't find this on the first category you create, but will see it on all of the subsequent categories.
 This feature allows you to create subcategories by linking new categories to existing ones.
 For example, you might have Livestock Expenses as a parent category, with child categories like Medical Expenses, Processing Expenses, and Breeding Expenses.
 This type of parent/child structure would let you see totals for the children individually, and then a combined total for the parent.
-If you have multiple business units on your farm maybe a crop operation and that livestock operation you might create parent categories for the different business units, and then child subcategories to track all your costs and income within it. - Tax Line: This numeric only field lets you associate the category with a specific tax line on yourTax Summary report.
+If you have multiple business units on your farm maybe a crop operation and that livestock operation you might create parent categories for the different business units, and then child subcategories to track all your costs and income within it. - Tax Line: This field lets you associate the category with a specific tax line on yourTax Summary report.
 Transactions associated with different categories can be combined for tax purposes by adding the same tax line to the various categories.
 In our example of the two business units operating separately but together above, we might separate the expenses for our internal purposes, but still need to combine both into a single tax form for our incorporated business.
-Note that if your Farmbrite account is US based, the software will automatically suggest the standard Schedule F Tax

-Lines based on what you type into the field.
+Note that if your Farmbrite account is US based, the software will automatically suggest the standard Schedule F Tax Lines based on what you type into the field.
+Also , be aware that categories created without a tax line will not be displayed on the Tax Summary report.